pgtipping/Synthalyst/memory-bank/progress.md

 2. **API Rate Limiting**: Need to implement proper rate limiting for the API routes.
 3. **Error Handling**: Some edge cases may not be properly handled.
 4. **Performance Optimization**: Some components may need optimization for better performance.

+## ApplyRight Feature [2023-06-14]

+### What Works

+- ✅ Document parsing for PDF, DOC, DOCX, and TXT files
+- ✅ Resume upload and text extraction
+- ✅ Job description input
+- ✅ Resume transformation using Gemini API
+- ✅ Cover letter generation
+- ✅ Basic UI with step-by-step process
+- ✅ Mobile-responsive design
+- ✅ Error handling and user feedback

+### What's Left to Build

+- ⬜ Enhanced export options (DOCX, PDF)
+- ⬜ Premium features for authenticated users
+- ⬜ Iterative refinement for premium users
+- ⬜ Advanced optimization for premium users
+- ⬜ Multiple design templates
+- ⬜ LinkedIn-optimized version

+### Current Status

+The ApplyRight feature is functional with the core features implemented.
+Users can upload resumes in PDF, DOC, DOCX, or TXT format, optionally add a job description, and get a transformed resume and cover letter.
+The UI guides users through the process with clear steps and feedback.

+### Known Issues

+- ⚠️ Limited export options (currently text only)
+- ⚠️ Basic resume transformation (no advanced optimization)
+- ⚠️ No premium features implemented yet